-- Human trafficking - Forced work, through physical or mental threat - Being owned or controlled by an employer through abuse or the threat of abuse - Being de-humanised, being treated as a commodity or property - Being physically constrained or to have restrictions placed on freedom of movement above the minimum standards required by law to ensure our employees are safe, fairly rewarded and valued.
+- Human trafficking - Forced work, through physical or mental threat - Being owned or controlled by an employer through abuse or the threat of abuse - Being de-humanised, being treated as a commodity or property - Being physically constrained or to have restrictions placed on freedom of movement employees are safe, fairly rewarded and valued.
 We publish our Pay Policy Statement annually on our website.
-We recognise that our staff are our most valuable asset and we're committed to offering fair terms and conditions of employment for all our staff.
-We benchmark our terms and conditions against other Welsh Government Sponsored Bodies and we consult with our recognised trade union to ensure we offer competitive remuneration and benefits to our staff in order to attract new staff and retain our existing workforce.